Cmorgan21/notenet/README.md

 - The icons were imported from [Font Awesome](https://fontawesome.com/).

-- The no notes found maskot that was made - was created from [canva](https://canva.com)
+- The no notes found maskot that was made and the notenet logo - was created from [canva](https://canva.com)

 ## Testing